Payment Processors on SamCart

 PayPal funds go to your PayPal balance, where you can transfer them to your bank instantly (for a fee) or for free in a few business days.
 PayPal supports subscriptions, payment plans, free trials, order bumps, and 1-Click Upsells.

 When to consider PayPal: You want to give customers a familiar, trusted checkout option alongside your primary card processor.
-Even though PayPal fees can be higher than a traditional processor, in many cases the extra revenue generated by having it as an additional payment option outweighs additional fees.
+Even though PayPal fees can be higher than a traditional processor, in many cases the extra revenue generated by having it as an additional payment option outweighs the additional fees.

-SamCart Feature Compatibility
+SamCart Feature Compatibility by Processor

 Not every processor supports every SamCart feature.
 The table below shows what's available with each option.